david-zwicker/video-analysis/mousetracking/README.md

 Package     |Usage
 ------------|-------------------------------------------
-descartes   | Used for debug plotting of shapes pandas      | Used for writing results to csv files pint        | Used for result with physical units sharedmem   | Used for showing the videos in a separate process while iterating
+descartes   | Used for debug plotting of shapes grip        | Used for converting markdown to html pandas      | Used for writing results to csv files pint        | Used for result with physical units sharedmem   | Used for showing the videos in a separate process while iterating